sajibcse68/MyDailyLearn/Git/GitCommands.md

 ```
 $ git checkout <commit-hash>                  # checkout to a commit to give a tag
 $ git tag                                     # show list of tag
+$ git describe --abbrev=0                     # show the latest tag of a branch
 $ git tag -a v1.0.0 -m "message"              # `-a` tells git that the tag has an annotation
 $ git push --tags                             # push the tags to origin
 $ git tag -d <tag-name>                       # delete a tag locally